-There can be a lack of clarity in the counseling process when school challenges, difficult emotions, or behaviors point to the need for increased services, a specialized school, a therapeutic school, or a treatment program.
+When families are struggling with school difficulties, hard emotions, or challenging behaviors, they need help.
+Unfortunately, there can be a lack of clarity in the counseling process designed to provide that assistance.
+Navigating the maze of increased services, specialized schools, therapeutic schools, or treatment programs can feel confusing and overwhelming.
 Families, school counselors or officials, and mental health care providers usually have expectations of one another when faced with problems that are not responsive to existing or past attempts for help.
-When those expectations are not meet, misunderstanding and tension may prevail.
+When those expectations are not met, misunderstanding and tension may prevail.

 Florida Educational Consultant

-Essentially a family is hiring an expert on schools and programs and who specializes in creating a strategic customized plan for an individual’s academic, social, emotional and behavioral needs.
-IECs who are members of ethical professional organizations must adhere to a stringent code of ethics that keep the young person’s best interest – a good academic fit or the right level of therapeutic care- at the core.
+Essentially a family is hiring an expert on schools and programs and who specializes in creating a strategic customized plan for an individual’s academic, social, emotional, and behavioral needs.
+IECs who are members of ethical professional organizations must adhere to a stringent code of ethics that keeps the young person’s best interest, a good academic fit, or the right level of therapeutic care at the core.

-Counseling professionals and others refer to Educational Consultant Elaine Morgan when they have a family or young person who could benefit from a big picture action plan with strategic components and a strong dose of parent encouragement.
-Parents trust Morgan Guidance consultants for their responsiveness in times of trouble, a non judgmental approach, and thoroughness that brings clarity during difficult days.
+Counseling professionals and others refer to educational consultant Elaine Morgan when they have a family or young person who could benefit from a big-picture action plan with strategic components and a strong dose of parental encouragement.
+Parents trust Morgan Guidance consultants for their responsiveness in times of trouble, a non-judgmental approach, and thoroughness that brings clarity during difficult days.
 Contact Morgan Guidance for a complimentary session and to explore how we might work together.